reflexcameras/reflexcamera/usermanual.md

 `Motion boxes` - The default setting.
 This algorithm looks for pixel differences and draws boxes (blue on the live video feed) around changed pixels.
 If the blue box size is larger than the threshold value then a recording will start.
 This setting uses marginally more power than ‘Motion average’

 `Motion average` - This algorithm looks for changes in the light, medium, and dark light bands within the image.
 If any of these bands gets darker or lighter a recording will start.
-This mode is less sensitive to small movements than 'Motion boxes' but works very effectively when surveying a bat from a short distance as the bat represents a larger area of the total frame.
+This mode is less sensitive to small movements than `Motion boxes` but works very effectively when surveying a bat from a short distance as the bat represents a larger area of the total frame.
 The algorithm is less sensitive to small changes so it can reduce the number of recordings of small insects.

 To test the motion settings, set the camera up in a dark room.
 Load the webpage to watch the video stream and make some movement with your hand or another object.
 Test out different sensitivity settings to understand how they trigger.
 If the LED is on a low setting make sure that noise in darker areas of the image is not triggering motion events.
 If the noise in darker areas of the image is triggering motion events during testing, consider increasing the LED brightness or decreasing the motion sensitivity with the `sensitivity` `motion area` and `motion frames` buttons.